 Joy Division has often been called the most influential British post-punk band.
 This can partially be attributed to the tragic suicide of group leader Ian Curtis, much like how Kurt Cobain rose to icon status after his suicide.
 Although Curtis’ ghostly monotone and dramatic lyrics dominated Joy Division during their brief tenure, his bandmates would subsequently prove their mettle with their impressive achievements without him in the seminal electro pop outfit New Order.
-Joy Division was far less pop oriented than that subsequent band, however, and though their sparse, unsettling style was also indebted to synthesizers they were used in a heavier rock context.
+Joy Division was far less pop oriented than that subsequent band, however, and though their sparse, unsettling style was also indebted to synthesizers they were used in a much heavier rock context.
 The band's studio sound, a far cry from their rawer live sound, was largely sculpted by producer Martin Hannett, who often used echo and effects to enhance the band's desolate soundscapes.
 Stephen Morris' compressed drums and Peter Hook's high-pitched bass often acted as lead instruments, while ambient keyboards and angular and/or chiming guitars by Bernard Sumner added texture.
 The band's cold, gloomy music was a perfect match for the grim Northern Manchester city from which the group originated, and though not all of these songs possess memorable melodies, the album's claustrophobic intensity is uniquely original (despite a debt to The Doors) and unforgettable at all times.
-Curtis sounds positively possessed on the churning, haunted "Day Of The Lords" and the funereal "New Dawn Fades," while "Disorder" and "Insight" have surprisingly excellent pop melodies (I dig the driving rhythms on the former as well).
+Curtis sounds positively possessed on extremely heavy songs such as the churning, haunted "Day Of The Lords" and the funereal "New Dawn Fades," while "Disorder" and "Insight" have surprisingly excellent pop melodies (I dig the driving rhythms on the former as well).
 "Candidate" is all about atmosphere, but "She's Lost Control" is utterly awesome, with one of the best bass lines ever and Curtis at his most hypnotic.
-Angular guitars, clattering rhythms, and Curtis' unremitting intensity ("waiting for you!") mark "Shadowplay," while "Wilderness" is surprisingly hooky despite the usual skeletal arrangement.
+Angular guitars, clattering rhythms, and Curtis' unremitting intensity ("waiting for you!") mark the superb "Shadowplay," while "Wilderness" is surprisingly hooky despite the usual skeletal arrangement.
 The groove-based "Interzone" makes effective use of multi-tracking but isn't a highlight, while "I Remember Nothing" ends the album with Curtis in his own world ("we were strangers..."), again all atmosphere but icily impressive.
 Strikingly intense though the band's stark, minimalist music is, it is Curtis' despairing words that have even more of an effect, with lines like “I’ve got the spirit, but lose the feeling,” “where will it end?” and “it’s creeping up slowly, that last fatal hour” offering fascinating and revealing insights into Curtis’ fractured psyche.
 Unknown Pleasures resounds with an astounding overall resonance as a result.

 Closer (Qwest ‘80) Rating: A+

 Ian Curtis had serious problems, including increasingly occurring epileptic seizures (his famously spastic herky-jerky dance moves sometimes obscured the actual seizures he would have onstage!), the struggle to support a young wife and child (remember, Joy Division didn't blow up big until after his death), and the guilt associated with his having an affair.
 Marital and physical problems aside, it surprised everyone when he took his own life, but as is often the case, in retrospect the signs were there, as anyone can attest with but one listen to Closer.
 Released after Curtis' sad suicide, Closer is a great goodbye on which Curtis is omnipresent, despite an equally absorbing and original musical backdrop that actually ups the bleak intensity of Unknown Pleasures.
 “The Atrocity Exhibition” begins with a sparse beat, ominous bass, and abrasive guitars in conjuring an industrial clatter that’s as difficult but brilliant as the J.G.
 Ballard fix-up novel that bears its name.
 About the Nazi concentration camps, Curtis' matter of fact delivery ("this is the way, step inside") makes the song that much more chilling.
 The rest of the album often follows suit, but on the second track skeletal bass and skittish keyboards form the canvas for Curtis to declare his profound sense of “Isolation,” a much covered song that pits self-loathing lyrics ("I'm ashamed of the person I am") against an upbeat pop melody that pointed the way to New Order, dated '80s synths and all.
 Curtis’ haunted vocals detail a desperate worldview, declaring himself to be “possessed by a fury that burns from inside,” while also warning “got to find my destiny before it gets too late.”
-When he says “I put my trust in you” it sounds accusatory rather than trustful, and the group’s big beats, prominently throbbing basslines, and grating guitars create an atmospheric drone that’s absolutely claustrophobic.
-The careening rhythms create a mournful yet menacing ambience that is often atonal, but the group can also toss out coldly elegiac songs such as “Eternal” and “Decades,” which at times possess a remarkable beauty.
+When he says “I put my trust in you” it sounds accusatory rather than trustful, and the group’s big beats, throbbing basslines, and grating guitars create an atmospheric drone that’s claustrophobic.
+The careening rhythms create a mournful yet menacing mood that's often atonal, but the group can also toss out coldly elegiac songs such as “Eternal” and “Decades,” which at times possess a remarkable beauty.
 Joy Division had a uniquely sparse and disturbing sound that was taken to its logical extreme on Closer, as it isn’t hard to imagine a crestfallen Curtis staring into the abyss.
-Though this band, who many feel are ground zero for "post-punk," has since been oft imitated, the unremitting intensity and unflinching honesty of their music has rarely been matched.
+Though this band, who many feel are ground zero for "post-punk" and "goth," has since been oft imitated, the unremitting intensity and unflinching honesty of their music has rarely been matched.

 Substance (Qwest ‘88) Rating: A